sbamamoto/USBBoot/README.md

 ##WARNING:
 ###This tool writes direct to the selected disk.
-If you select the wrong disk all contents on the selected dips will be destroyed.
+If you select the wrong disk all contents on the disk will be destroyed.
 ###Use it at your own risk.

 # USBBoot